bluerocktel/sellsy-client/README.md

 ## Installation
 <a name="installation"></a>

-This library requires PHP >= `7.4`.
+This library requires PHP `>= 7.4`.

-Grab the library using composer :
+Get the library using composer :

 ```
 composer require bluerock/sellsy-client